databricks/spark-training/strata_2013/mli-document-categorization.md

 Let's do some feature engineering, and compute the term frequency-inverse document frequency statistic of our features.
 That is, we weight terms by the *inverse* of the frequency with which they show up in the raw documents.
 This weight is simply the reciprocal of the number of times a particular

     **Bonus Exercise:** Given a collection of identically shaped bigram feature vectors, compute their total document frequency.
 Hint - MLVector supports the "plus" operation for elementwise addition.
-Once you have this, compute the TF-IDF statistic on the original vector
+Once you have this, compute the TF-IDF statistic on the original vector.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">